 Put on a Bus: Cody disappeared late into Season 5, initially without explanation.
 (As stated above, actor Sasha Mitchell was accused of domestic abuse - though this turned out to be unfounded.
 As Walt Disney had purchased ABC around the same time, it was felt that it would create bad publicity for their family friendly image if Mitchell remained on the show.)
 Season 6's "Bonjour Jean-Luc" would later explain that he had gotten a job in Russia.
 (Of course, while the first episode of the season to be produced, it was the last one to be aired - thus prompting some confusion.)

-Roaring Rampage of Revenge: Frank, in the Season 7 episode "Phoney Business," after finding out he tricked Al into starring in a phone sex hotline commercial.
+Roaring Rampage of Revenge: Frank, in the Season 7 episode "Phoney Business," after finding out a television commercial producer tricked Al into starring in a phone sex hotline commercial.
 In addition to threatening to throw him from a high-story window, he rips apart the office looking for the master video of the commercial and threatens to tell his boss unless the commercial is pulled at once; earlier, he threatened to beat Rich to within an inch of his life after finding out he knew what was going on, and also implies to J.T. that he also has harsh punishment coming.

 Screaming Birth: Carol turns into a maniac while she's in labor with Lily, though this is mostly because of her stubborn insistence on natural childbirth and ends when she accepts an epidural.

 Shout-Out: To Married... with Children, of all shows.
 Frank complains that he feels like Al Bundy when the kids are pestering him for money, echoing the way every Married... episode began with Al giving money to each of his freeloading family members.